Zarkopafilis/Random-Notes/README.md

 - Smoking
 - Getting drunk
 - Spend way too much time debugging
+- Study/Learn too many stuff a day.
+You will forget most of them, don't do it!
+- Try to learn something quickly.
+Dude... it takes time!
+- Have low self-confidence

 Super amazing source for video tutorials: http://www.thenewboston.org --> Is good till some point.
 Then you are on your own and stuff get harder